 Seneca - obviously not the greatest fan of the baths - complains in his writings of the noisy shouting of the "cake and sausage men".

 Not the healthiest of diets, and probably not what helped Italians become one of Europe's healthiest nations.

 |Dressing room with lockers, Pompeii baths|

-Sadly as in modern times thefts were rife; excavations have brought to light 'curse tablets' asking the gods to exact retribution on the thieves and Seneca, Catullus and Petronius all mention thieves in their writings about ancient Roman baths.
+Sadly, as in modern times, thefts were rife.
+Excavations have brought to light 'curse tablets' asking the gods to exact retribution on thieves and Seneca, Catullus and Petronius all mention thieves in their writings about ancient Roman baths.